 The Universal Standards can be overwhelming because they include every aspect of SPM.
 Most organizations want to focus on strengthening only a few practices at a time.
-An assessment of the institution’s current SPM practices helps reveal areas of weaker practice that the institution can address.
-It also allows an institution to create an action plan for improving practice and track the progress of their SPM practices over time.
+An assessment of the provider's current SPM practices helps reveal areas of weaker practice that the provider can address.
+It also allows a provider to create an action plan for improving practice and track the progress of their SPM practices over time.

 See SPI4 Report Example 2 below.
 Scores for each of the 6 Dimensions (at left) and the individual Standards within them (at right):

 On the SPI4 website, you will find the SPI4 tool, guidance on how to perform the assessment, and answers to frequently asked questions.
-In addition, Chapter 1 of the Universal Standards Implementation Guide provide guidance on how to assess your institution’s SPM practices.
+In addition, Chapter 1 of the Universal Standards Implementation Guide provides guidance on how to assess your provider's SPM practices.

 Another option for assessing your practices is to use an in-depth social rating or Microfinance Institutional Rating.
 While the SPI4 social audit tool can be administered internally (using your own staff), or externally (using an independent auditor), a rating is externally administered, following a rigorous methodology.
 The following microfinance rating agencies offer ratings that are fully aligned with the Universal Standards: M-CRIL, Microfinanza Rating and MicroRate.
 Find basic information on ratings here.
 Find in-depth information on social ratings here; ici; aqui

 Plan for improving practices

 Use the results of your assessment to prioritize areas for implementation.
 Create an SPM action plan that is realistic for your organization.
 Use resources such as the CERISE example action plan (see top right paragraph on this link for a “Sample Action Plan”), the Mentorship Guide pages 16-21, and the Implementation Guide pages 22-24.